 Viagra (the little blue pill) has been a great treatment option for ED.
 However, not only are there many other medications available to treat ED in different ways, but there are also emerging treatments that are proving to be effective as well.
 Injectable therapy and low-intensity shock wave therapy are currently being used as treatment choices.

 When it comes to separating fact from fiction, it’s best to reference an erectile dysfunction specialist.
-Don’t lose your “head” over something you heard someone say when all you have to do is ask us about it.
+Don’t lose your “head” over something you heard someone say when all you have to do is ask an Austin urologist about it.

 We offer both in-clinic and remote telemedicine consultations worldwide.